New Multi-agency Safeguarding Arrangements – Consultation

 The safeguarding partners will collaborate with neighbouring arrangements on a pan-Merseyside and regional basis when it is advantageous to do so.
 This will include building on successful activity including the Merseyside Child Death Overview Panel, work to develop policies and procedures and agreeing a regional approach to learning and development.

-The arrangements will retain an independent chair/scrutiny function to ensure independent assessment of the effectiveness of the multi-agency arrangements to keep children safe.
+The arrangements will have an independent scrutiny function to ensure independent assessment of the effectiveness of the multi-agency arrangements to keep children safe.

 The safeguarding partners are now seeking to include the wider views of children, young people, families, professionals and the wider community on the proposed model, particularly about what you think our safeguarding priorities should be for the next two years (April 2019-March 2021).